openplotter/docs/avnav/avnav_app.rst

 .. image:: img/installer1.png

 * will download and install the AvNav software and the necessary plugins
-* show the status of the server part and allow to start and stop it
+* shows the status of the server part and allows to start and stop it
-* allow for some basic settings (others directly within the AvNav app itself)
+* allows for some basic port settings (others directly within the AvNav app itself)
 * set up connectivity between SignalK and AvNav
 * NMEA traffic is configured to run from SignalK to AvNav